joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 **Try it**: Add the Links component inside the Footer's unordered list.

-Add the footer to `App.js`
+Add the footer to `App.js`.

 ## Rendering Values

 React renders data.

-Currently, we have built a static app, where nothing changes.
+Currently, we have built a static app where nothing changes.

 Let's demonstrate how to _embed_ (insert) data into JSX.